-In February 2023, the Company closed on a registered direct offering for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share of common stock.
-In addition, the offering includes 248,572 shares of common stock in the form of Pre-Funded Warrants at a price of \$5.2499.
-In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
+In February 2023, the Company closed on the February 2023 Registered Direct Offering for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share of common stock.
+In addition, the offering includes 248,572 shares of common stock in the form of pre-funded warrants at a price of \$5.2499.
+The pre-funded warrants were funded in full at closing except for a nominal exercise price of \$0.0001, are exercisable commencing on the closing date and will terminate when such pre-funded warrants are exercised in full.
+In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock (collectively, the "February 2023 Common Stock Warrants").
 The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
 The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
-Net proceeds from the February 2023 Registered Direct Offering were \$6.7 million after deducting commissions and other transactions.
-The 1,180,000 shares of common stock and 248,572 shares of common stock in the form of prefunded warrants were registered for sale under the November 2020 Form S-3.
-The February 2023 Common Stock Warrants met the criteria for equity classification.
+The Company also issued the placement agent warrants to purchase up to 85,714 shares of common stock with an exercise price of \$6.5625 per share.
+The total gross proceeds from the February 2023 Registered Direct Offering were approximately \$7.5 million with net proceeds of approximately \$6.7 million after deducting approximately \$0.8 million in commissions and other transaction costs.
+The shares of common stock and the shares underlying the pre-funded warrants were registered for sale under the November 2020 S-3.
+In March 2023, the Company filed a registration statement on Form S-3 to register the February 2023 Common Stock Warrants and placement agent warrants, which was declared effective May 5, 2023 (File No. 333-270474).
+In February 2023, the pre-funded warrants from the February 2023 Registered Direct Offering were fully exercised.
+The February 2023 Common Stock Warrants and placement agent warrants met the criteria for equity classification.